How do you transition from beginner to intermediate yoga?

 • Core strength: Supporting your spine effectively in various positions without collapsing or overarching

-Equally important mental and awareness markers include:
+Mental and awareness markers

 • Alignment understanding: Knowing how to engage your core and position your spine correctly across different poses